 Here are the things for which we most fervently prayed:

-Prayer for an Unborn Child
+Praying for Your Unborn Child

 C is for Conscience

 Pray that God would give your child a tender conscience and would draw her to faith at an early age.
-Pray that she would be anointed by the Holy Spirit even in the womb and would know and love the Holy Scriptures from infancy.
+Ask that she would be anointed by the Holy Spirit even in the womb and would know and love the Holy Scriptures from infancy.
 (1 Timothy 1:5; Luke 18:16-17; Luke 1:14-15; 2 Timothy 3:15)

 H is for Health